Janny221199/IT-Cheat-Sheets/IT-Security/Web/Server-Side Request Forgery SSRF.md

 allows a malicious user to cause the webserver to make an additional or edited HTTP request to the resource of the attacker's choosing

-a lot of trial and error will be required to find a working payload
+a lot of trial and error will be required to find a working

+often arise from implementations where our web application needs to use third-party services. when the url parameter contains an url or external server

 If working with a blind SSRF where no output is reflected back to you, you'll need to use an external HTTP logging tool to monitor requests such as https://requestbin.com, your own HTTP server or Burp Suite's Collaborator client.